Honolulu Museum of Art: Collections and holdings

 The museum traces the history of art in Hawai‘i, with a gallery dedicated to Hawaiian traditional arts, art by Hawai‘i artists, and art of Hawai‘i.

 The permanent collection is presented in 32 galleries and six courtyards.

 Admission

 The Honolulu Museum of Art occupies 3.2 acre near downtown Honolulu.

-The museum is open to the public Thursday through Sunday.
-Admission is free to members, children 18 & under and for some events, but otherwise a fee is charged.
-Complimentary admission is offered to Hawai‘i residents on the third Sunday of the month from 10 a.m. until 6 p.m.
+It is open to the public Wednesday through Sunday.
+Admission is free to members, children 18 and under and for some events; otherwise a fee is charged.
+Complimentary admission is offered to Hawai‘i residents on the third Sunday of the month from 10AM until 6PM.
 Guided tours are offered several times daily.

 Hours

-The museum is open: Thursday 10 am - 6 pm, Friday 10 am - 9 pm, Saturday 10 am - 9 pm, Sunday 10 am - 6 pm.
-Closed Monday - Wednesday.
+The museum is open Wednesday, Thursday, Saturday, and Sunday 10AM-6PM, and Friday 10AM-9PM.
+It is closed Monday and Tuesday.

 Doris Duke Theatre

 The Doris Duke Theatre at the museum seats 280.
 It hosts movies, concerts, lectures, and presentations.

 Robert Allerton Art Library

 In 1927, the Research Library opened with 500 books.
 In 1955, it was expanded and named for Robert Allerton.
 The collection includes 45,000 books and periodicals, biographical files on artists, and auction catalogues dating to the beginning of the 20th century.
 The library is a non-circulating research facility with a reading room open to the public.